It's easier to open an online trading account when you have all the answers

 6. Do I earn interest in my account?

 Yes.
 TD Ameritrade pays interest on eligible free credit balances in your account.
 Simple interest is calculated on the entire daily balance and is credited to your account monthly.
 This service is subject to the current TD Ameritrade rates and policies, which may change without notice.
 View Interest Rates.

-We believe in fair, straightforward pricing and for you that means flat-rate $6.95 commissions on every Internet equity trade, regardless of account balance or how many shares you buy.
-However, you won't be charged any platform, inactivity, or market data fees.
-Please review our Commission and Fees and Margin and Interest rates for complete details.
+We believe in fair, straightforward pricing and for you that means $0.00 commissions on online exchange listed US stock, domestic and Canadian ETF, and option trades, regardless of account balance or how many shares you buy.
+For options trades a $0.65 per contract fee applies.
+You won't be charged any platform, inactivity, or market data fees.
+Please review our Commission and Fees for complete details.

 If you lose cash or securities from your account due to unauthorized activity, we'll reimburse you for the cash or shares of securities you lost.
 We offer you this protection, which adds to the provisions that already govern your account, in case unauthorized activity ever occurs and it was through no fault of your own.
 Explore more about our Asset Protection Guarantee.

 Yes.
-Over-the-counter bulletin board (OTCBB),pink sheets, and penny stocks can be bought and sold via the Web, IVR phone system, or with a broker for the same flat, straightforward pricing that you get with other types of trades.
-Before placing an order for an OTCBB security, please review the OTCBB Securities Trading Rules.
+Over-the-counter bulletin board (OTCBB), pink sheets, and penny stocks can be bought and sold via the web, IVR phone system, or with a broker for the same flat, straightforward pricing that you get with other types of trades.
+Before placing an order for OTCBB security, please review the OTCBB Securities Trading Rules.
 You should also take the time to carefully research the company and examine your investment objectives.